JosephRullo/Configuring-Active-Directory-within-Azure-VMs/README.md

 </p>
 <br />

 <h2>Step 5.</h2> Ensure Connectivity between the client and Domain Controller.
 Go to the start menu and type "Remote Desktop" and the Remote Desktop Connection program.
-Log into the Client VM by copying the "Public IP Address" located on the VM overview screen -> enter it in and click connect -> now enter the username and password that was assigned to it and click "Ok" to login -> click yes if a authentication warning appears.
+Log into the Client VM by copying the "Public IP Address" located on the VM overview screen -> enter it in the "Computer" field of Remote Desktop and click connect -> now enter the username and password that was assigned to it and click "Ok" to login -> click yes if a authentication warning appears.
 After logging in, go to the start menu withing the Client VM and type "CMD" to bring up "Command Prompt" select it to open.
 To test the connection with the Domain Controller VM that is on the same Virtual Network, we will send a ping via the command prompt.
 First take note of the "Private IP Address" for the Domain Controller on the VM overview page under the Networking section, this is the address we will ping (in this case 10.0.0.4).
 Type in the Command Prompt "ping -t 10.0.0.4" to send a perpetual ping (connection test) to our Domain Controller VM.
 Notice that the request is timed out.
 We will fix this in the next step.
 <p>
 <p>
 <img src="https://imgur.com/qNdcnwN.png" height="50%" width="50%" alt="Disk Sanitization Steps"/> <img src="https://imgur.com/MQXg0RI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>